 - Additional sites around Parramatta LGA may incur a surcharge of 40% of the scheduled fee.
 These include but not limited to locations requiring a Temporary Road Occupancy Permit (TRO), ROL, located within 100m of traffic lights, limited parking/no parking and at intersections or corners or locations requiring traffic control.
 Please contact Council's Asset Planning Team to determine if a surcharge applies to your location.

-- Please be aware you may also have to apply for a Transport for NSW Road Road Occupancy License if you are working within 100 meters of traffic signals or on one of the roads listed above or in the conditions link above.
+- Please be aware you may also have to apply for a Transport for NSW Road Occupancy License if you are working within 100 meters of traffic signals or on one of the roads listed above or in the conditions link above.

 City of Parramatta Council does not grant the holder permission to carry out permanent restoration.
 Permission to carry out permanent restoration must be sought in writing from Council's Asset Planning Team.
 All applications for permanent restoration will be considered on a case-by-case basis and will be subject to strict conditions and a degradation fee as per Council's Fees and Charges (16.7.10 Restorations - Ref No 1594 or 1595). |